silnrsi/pysilfont/docs/technical.md

 **framework dict** has optional values for:
 - ‘type’ - the type of parameter, eg ‘outfile’
 - ‘def’ - default for file names.
 Only applies if ‘type’ is a font or file.
+- 'optlog' - For logs only.
+Flag to indicate the log file is optional - default False

 ‘Type’ can be one of: